 Is Stunt Driving A Criminal Offense?

-Since stunt driving falls within the Highway Traffic Act, it is NOT a criminal offense.
-Stunt driving is not in the criminal code.
+Since stunt driving falls within the Highway Traffic Act, it is not usually a criminal offence or in the criminal code.
 But, it is still a very serious charge and depending on the circumstances and accident, you could be arrested for it, fined, and face possible jail time.

-What Is The Penalty For Stunt Driving In Ontario?
+What Is The Fine For Street Racing In Toronto?

-You have a lot more than fines to worry about affecting your pocket book.
-There are a number of other costs you have to cover if you get a stunt driving charge.
+You have a lot more than fines to worry about affecting your finances.
+There are several other costs you must cover if you get a stunt driving charge.
 They are :

-- A significant increase in car insurance rates
+- A significant increase in your driving costs.

-A stunt driving charge could also get you put into the high risk auto insurance category.
-This will increase your insurance rates greatly for a number of years.
-You could have issues renewing your policy and finding insurance in the future.
+Getting charged will also get you put into the high-risk auto insurance category.
+This will increase your insurance costs significantly for several years.
+You could also have issues with your car insurance renewal in the future.

 People most commonly associate stunt driving with excessive speeding.
 This is the most common reason people are charged with stunt driving (exceeding the speed limit by 50 km/hr or more).
 For example, you drive 100 km/hr in a 50 km/hr zone.